Elie-Simard/modo-yoga-strava-sync/README.md

 ### `controllers/yogaSessions.js`

-This file is optional and used to test static sessions.
+This file is optional and used to test static sessions and strava import.

 ```javascript
 module.exports = [